-Forms RI-1040 and RI-1040NR have been updated for tax year 2020 to include a checkbox on page 1 to indicate if all members of your tax household had minimum essential coverage for the full year.
+Forms RI-1040 and RI-1040NR include a checkbox on page 1 to indicate if all members of your tax household had minimum essential coverage for the full year.
 Part-year residents filing Form RI-1040NR may check the checkbox on page 1, line 15b if all members of the tax household had minimum essential health coverage for the months they were Rhode Island residents.